Employee Handbook, Vancouver Based Employees

 External Communications/Solicitations and Distribution of Literature

 From time to time, as an employee of NYIT, you may receive inquiries from the media (e.g., newspapers, television stations, radio stations, magazines, or Internet-based media).
-To ensure that NYIT maintains the appropriate public image and that communications to the media are accurate and consistent with applicable NYIT policy, if you are contacted by the media, you should refer the individual making the inquiry to the Office of Strategic Communications and External Affairs at firstname.lastname@example.org.
+To ensure that NYIT maintains the appropriate public image and that communications to the media are accurate and consistent with applicable NYIT policy, if you are contacted by the media, you should refer the individual making the inquiry to Enrollment Management and Strategic Communications at email@example.com and NYIT-Vancouver's marketing department at firstname.lastname@example.org.

 Any inquiries from attorneys or law enforcement representatives should be referred to the Office of the General Counsel.